 86) Radium-226 & Radium-228

 What to do?

-So how do you make sure that you are providing your pets with clean, pure water?
+So how do you make sure you’re providing your pets with clean, pure water?
 The best way to do this is to provide them with filtered water.
 Unfortunately, not all filters are created equal, nor are all bottled waters truly pure.
 Many are actually just tap water that has been bottled, and some of them contain fluoride and various minerals.
 Check the label to see if chlorine or fluoride has been added back in.
 Also, note that Brita water filters often do not completely remove chlorine and fluoride.
 Reverse osmosis filtration systems and the Berkey filter (with the optional fluoride filters) are good alternatives.
-They are more expensive, but if you are able to get them, they are a good option.
-You can also get bottled spring water that is in a safe plastic bottle; well water is also a great option if you have access to a well.
+They’re more expensive, but if you can get them, they’re a good option.
+You can get bottled spring water that is in a safe plastic bottle; well water is also a great option if you have access to a well.